Carlovo/minimal-full-stack-app-aws/README.md

 This should always hold of course, but I want to name it here explicitly, because I took extra care for it.
 To more easily see what part of the code does what, you can go through the commit history and see what code blocks were added to facilitate which added functionality.
+I did do some upgrades and refactoring after the first time I completed the project though.
+I might redo this project some day to go to the latest version in a straight line.

 ### Terraform vs Cloud Formation